-E-mail Automatically sends the captured Image, Result, or Video to the recipients defined in Settings > Alarm recipients.
+E-mail Automatically sends the captured Image, Result, or Video to the site defined in Settings > Alarm recipients.

-Send to FTP Automatically sends the captured Image or Video to the FTP site defined in Settings > Alarm recipients.
+Send to FTP Automatically sends the captured Image or Video to the FTP ry of the camera.

-Save to camera Automatically saves the captured Image or Video to the memory of the camera.
+Save to camera Automatically saves the captured Image or Video to the memovideo is being captured.

-During alarm Temporarily disables the periodic calibration while the image/ video is being captured.
+During alarm Temporarily disables the periodic calibration while the image/